khoantd/GitVizz/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository contains multiple components with different licenses:

+- **Backend & Frontend Applications**: Licensed under the [GNU Affero General Public License v3.0](./backend/LICENSE)
+- **GitVizz Core Library**: Licensed under the [Apache License 2.0](./gitvizz/LICENSE)

+Please refer to the respective LICENSE files in each component directory for detailed terms and conditions.

 ---